ZakaHaceCosas/personaplus/core/USAGE.md

 Then there's source, a single string with all the sources you've used.
 Think of it as a school work, where you got to link your sources so we can ensure your info is valid and calculations are correct.

-Just `export const { getSource, getLastUpdate }` the data utilities function and they will work out of the box.
+Just `export const { getSources, getLastUpdate }` the data utilities function and they will work out of the box.

 Then, you just need to create your main function and make it the **default** export.
 Be sure to give it the correct params and return one of the three valid CoreLibrary Responses.
 You can just copy & paste from other functions for that.